sarnobat/plaintext_tools_expo/boxes.md

 Just the basic ones.
-There are more elaborate ones (that could be used for plaintext branding e.g. of scripts) More here: https://boxes.thomasjensen.com/v2.3.0/box-designs.html
+There are more elaborate ones (that could be used for plaintext branding e.g. of scripts, github repos) More here: https://boxes.thomasjensen.com/v2.3.0/box-designs.html

 ```